fededur/aps-pert-sim/README.md

 **Terminal**

   - Use any terminal (e.g., Git Bash, Command Prompt, RStudio Terminal) to run Docker commands.

+**Render**

-  - Navigate to the project directory:
+  - Open your terminal and navigate to the project directory:

 ```bash
 cd /path/to/aps-pert-sim
 ```
-  - Build the Docker image and render the document and run:
+  - Run the script to build the Docker image and render the document:

 ```bash
 ./run.sh